What Is Japanese Encephalitis?

 What Is the Japanese Encephalitis Vaccine?

 The vaccine is made from an inactive form of the virus.
-There is the only type available in the United States.
 It is called Ixiaro and is for people aged 17 years and older.

 IMOJEV is a vaccine made from live virus that is weakened.
 It is not available in the United States.